pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 2. The JWT has not expired.
 3. The JWT audience and issuer match your application's domain.

+Signed headers are used to establish an extra layer of authentication.
+For more information on the benefits, check out our [blog post](https://www.pomerium.com/blog/signed-headers-a-safety-net-for-application-security/) on this topic!

 The attestation JWT's signature can be verified using the public key retrieved from Pomerium's `/.well-known/pomerium/jwks.json` endpoint (on any route domain).
 For example:

 ```bash